jbukuts/markdown-translate/README.md

 As a quick note if MDX syntax is being used the translation to HTML will cause custom components to be removed.

+Also recommend excuting the script using at least Node v18.0.0

 ## Example usage

 ```bash